Skip to main content

 Your Choices

-When you provide Geisinger with your telephone number, including your cellphone or mobile number, or e-mail you are consenting to give Geisinger permission to contact you via a phone call, text or email for certain important messages related to your healthcare.
+When you provide Geisinger with your telephone number, including your mobile number, or email you are consenting to give Geisinger permission to contact you via a phone call, text or email for certain important messages related to your healthcare.
 These communications can include, but are not limited to, appointment reminders, change in office hours or office closings, billing and payment issues, and other healthcare related messages.
-Some of these message may be generated by an automated dialing system or include a prerecorded voice.
-Be aware that text and messaging rates may apply.
+Some of these messages may be generated by an automated dialing system or include a prerecorded voice.
+Please be aware that text and messaging rates may apply.

 When we contact you, we will provide you with the opportunity to opt out of similar communications in the future (such as by replying “STOP” to a text message).
-You may also opt out of these communications at your provider’s office, online at MyGeisinger, or my contacting our Privacy Office.
+You may manage your communication preferences via your MyGeisinger/MyChart account.
+You may also opt out of these communications at your provider’s office, or by contacting our Privacy Office.

 At any time, you may instruct Geisinger to stop all future texts by contacting our Privacy Office.